simgrid/simgrid/examples/README.rst

           See also :cpp:func:`simgrid::s4u::this_actor::parallel_execute()`.

   - **Using Pstates on a host:**
-    This example shows how define a set of pstates in the XML.
+    This example shows how to define a set of pstates in the XML.
 The current pstate of a host can then be accessed and changed from the program.

     .. tabs::